 We make keen use of Google Classroom as a respiratory for lesson materials and revision aids.

 Homework is set on a regular basis in line with the school Homework Policy.

-In Year 7 students receive one 30 minute slot of homework every other week.
-This may involve written work, reading or research.
+In Years 8 and 9, students receive up to one piece of 30 minute homework every fortnight.
+This may involve imaginative writing, reading stories, acquisition of vocabulary and investigative research.

 Key Stage 3 / Years 7-9/ Ancient Civilisation

 The aims and rationale of the curriculum in Y7- 9 in Ancient Civilisations are: